Charlottenburg-Wilmersdorf: Economy

 Kurfürstendamm is one of the most famous avenues in Berlin.

 The borough's economy largely depends on retail trade, mainly in the City West area along Kurfürstendamm, Breitscheidplatz and Tauentzienstraße, with supra-local importance.
+Among the shopping malls in the area are Bikini-Berlin, and the Europa-Center.

 The Berliner Börse (Berlin Stock Exchange) is housed in the Ludwig-Erhard-Haus designed by Nicholas Grimshaw at Fasanenstraße 85 in Berlin-Charlottenburg near Bahnhof Zoologischer Garten.

 The Royal Porcelain Factory in Berlin (German: Königliche Porzellan-Manufaktur Berlin) (KPM) is also situated in Charlottenburg, near Berlin-Tiergarten Station.

 The Messe Berlin (Exhibition Grounds/Trade Fair Center) is situated in Berlin-Westend.

-Air Berlin had its headquarters in Building 2 of the Airport Bureau Center in Charlottenburg-Nord.
-As of 2006 Air Berlin employed 1,200 employees at its headquarters.
-Germania has its headquarters in Charlottenburg-Nord.
+The former headquarters of Air Berlin (ceased operations 2017) and Germania (ceased operations 2019) were located in Charlottenburg-Nord.

 Education

 There are 74 schools in the city.
 There are 29,446 students attending these schools, 5,261 are foreigners.
-Of the 12,993 students studies in 38 primary schools while the number of students studying in the ymansiums is 9,617.
-In addition, there are 3 Hauptschule, 6 Realschule and 14 Gymnasium in the Charlottenburg-Wilmersdorf.
+Of these, 12,993 study in 38 primary schools while 9,617 attend the district's 14 Gymnasiums.
+There are also 3 Hauptschule and 6 Realschule in Charlottenburg-Wilmersdorf.

-The district also has two universities, Technische Universität Berlinn and Berlin University of the Arts.
+The district also has two universities, Technische Universität Berlin and Berlin University of the Arts.
 In 2011, Technische Universität Berlin was named the 46th best university in the world in engineering and technology according to the QS World University Rankings.